vmmandalorian/Python-Loops-Project-Basic-Password-Generator/README.md

 2-1 Future updates
-2-2 Minimalization of code using import functions e.i import ascii_lowercase  and alike 2-3 Will have to make a GUI via Thinker or Canva API 2-4 Will have to be like a LastPass App
+2-2 Minimalization of code using import functions e.i import ascii_lowercase  and alike 2-3 Will have to make a GUI via tkinter  or Canva API 2-4 Will have to be like a LastPass App

 Creator notes